diiiaz/godot-launcher/README.md

 ## 🚀 Quick Start

-> [!CAUTION]
->**This software is currently in alpha stage**:
->- Unexpected behavior or data loss *is possible* in early releases.
->- The developers assume no responsibility for project corruption/loss.

 ### Installation
 1. **Download the latest release** from the [Releases page](https://github.com/diiiaz/godot-launcher/releases).
 2. **Extract the package** and run the executable.